 The amount of physical therapy sessions needed to improve your health after an auto accident varies depending upon the severity of your injury as well as how quickly you heal.
 As a result, insurance companies are often skeptical of the treatment.
 It is important to retain all documentation associated with your sessions to make certain that your insurer will cover the cost of treatment.

-Compensation for Physical Therapy Following an Auto Accident
+Compensation for Physical Therapy Following an Accident